 | Risk Factors

-Premature rupture of membranes (PROM) at term is the breaking of the amniotic sac more than 1 hour before labor begins.
+Premature rupture of membranes (PROM) at term is the breaking of the amniotic sac more than one hour before labor begins.
 The sac contains amniotic fluid and the developing baby.
 With PROM, the amniotic fluid inside the sac leaks or gushes out of the vagina.
 This is also known as your water breaking.

 Fetus with Amniotic Sac